pachyderm/docs/content/2.3.x/enterprise/auth/enterprise-server/manage.md

+---
+# metadata #
-# Manage Your Enterprise Server
+title: Manage Your Enterprise Server
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 ## Contexts
 The enterprise server **has a separate context** in the pachctl config file (`~/.pachyderm/config.json`).